charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 1. **Config Mode Activation**: When I say **"Configure SpecPilot:"** or **"Config Mode"**, you must:
    - Log `[MODE_SWITCH] - Switched to Config Mode`
-   - Read the current `.specpilot/engine/config.json` file
+   - Read the current `.specpilot/workspace/config/config.json` file (project override)
+   - If the override file doesn't exist, read `.specpilot/engine/config_default.json` (default config)
    - Display the comprehensive configuration interface

 2. **Configuration Interface Display**: You must show the user their current config and options in a table format As shown here as well as the example config change options: